 GEIA has operated as an Approved Electrical Inspection Authority accredited by the

-implementation of an operational standard through SANAS (South African National Accreditation
+for the implementation of an operational standard through SANAS (South African National

 GEIA conducts investigations and audit inspections on behalf of the general public